JustinInCoding/HIITFit/README.md

 - TODO: leaves the app by swiping up from the bottom, the app may be closed by the system without saving the data, how to fix this
 - Note: If you have truly hierarchical data, such as a structure Parent containing a property children: [Parent], where children is an array of the same type as Parent, you can take advantage of SwiftUI’s automatic disclosure by initializing the list with the format List(parents, children: \.children) { parent in ... }.
 The list will automatically list all parents, with disclosure groups for the children.
 - Note: You can of course do anything with your data in Swift.
 If you had the requirement of deleting a single exercise, you might set up your data differently, so that the top level of a list would be by exercise, rather than by date.
 Alternatively, instead of using the built in editActions of a list, you can use the onDelete(perform:) modifier for deletion and write the deletion code yourself.
+- change the date picker’s background color to the system’s primary color, and invert it.
+If the system is in Light Mode, the primary color is black.
+When you invert black, you get white.
+- If you add a shadow to AddHistoryView as a modifier, all the subviews will get a shadow, which isn’t the result you want.
+Instead, you’ll add a background color to the view, and add a shadow to that

 ## Key Points